List of aerial victories claimed by Hans Philipp: List of aerial victories claimed

 According to US historian David T. Zabecki, Philipp was credited with 206 aerial victories.
+Spick also lists him with the same number of aerial victories claimed in an unknown number of combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 193 aerial victory claims, plus nine further unconfirmed claims.
 This figure includes 171 claims on the Eastern Front, two during the Balkan Campaign, and 20 claims on the Western Front, including one four-engined bomber.
 Prien, Stemmer, Rodeike and Bock list 206 aerial victory claims plus one further unconfirmed claim.
 This number includes up to two further unconfirmed claims on 31 March 1942.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 00281".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.